CenterForMedicalGeneticsGhent/Hopla/README.md

 ### Haplotyping by Merlin

-Merlin is executed if more than one sample is provided in `--sample.ids`, and `--merlin.exe` is given.
+Merlin is executed if more than one sample is provided in `--sample.ids`, and `--run.merlin T` is given.

 Different haplotypes are given by colors.
 Haplotypes are relative between individuals/strands within a family (i.e., same-haplotype colors are not constant between HTML output files).
 Details at each variant can be obtained by mouse hovering.
 By default, the latter is only enabled at regions given by `--regions`.
 This can be omitted by using `--skip.raw F`.